Skip to content

 DIY nightstand from wood and metal

-Here again two pictures of the DIY nightstand - maybe the table is something for your bedroom.
+Here are two more pictures.
+Maybe the table is also something for your bedroom.

-PS.: Since I built this nightstand myself as part of our move, it is of course not only remained with this one piece of furniture.
-In the article Build desk yourself you can see, for example, how I also built my new workstation from the material for the nightstand.
+PS: Since I built this bedside table myself as part of our move, of course it didn't just stay with this one piece of furniture.
+In the article Build desk yourself you can see, for example, how I built my new workstation from the existing material. 🙂

 Christoph Schulz

-4 thoughts on “DIY Nachttisch selber bauen aus alten Holzbohlen”
+4 thoughts on “DIY Nachttisch selber bauen aus alten Holzbohlen – So einfach geht’s!”

 1. Hello Christoph,